Pozzoooo/teamwork/readme.md

 # Design

+I haven't spent too much time on design (noticeable I know), but I have tried to make it as much independent from the implementation as possible, so it can be adaptable by the ui layer.
+I'm not sure how customizable the sites are between each other, but seems like it would be wise to crete a dynamic design system.

 # Layers

-My layer choice has the idea to focus Unit test on Business, integration test on Network, threading on Presenter and Ui on Activities.
+My layer choice has the idea to focus Unit test on Business, integration test on Network, threading and flow on Presenter and Ui on Activities and Views.

 #### Networking
 I have used a very simple approach, where you can directly call a network client that